BenLangmead/bowtie2/MANUAL.markdown

 Wrapper
 -------

+The `bowtie2`, `bowtie2-build` and `bowtie2-inspect` executables are actually
+wrapper scripts that call the corresponding binaries.
+They will generally try to use by default a small index but they will switch to the usage of a large one if necesary.
+Also the usage of a large index can be enforced with the `--large-index` option.
-The `bowtie2` executable is actually a Perl wrapper script that calls the compiled `bowtie2-align` binary.
-It is recommended that you always run the `bowtie2` wrapper and not run `bowtie2-align` directly.
+It is recommended that you always run the bowtie2 wrappers and not run the binaries directly.

 Performance tuning
 ------------------